keshav-06/Brain-Tumor/README.md

 4. The original data in the folders named 'yes' and 'no'.
 And, the augmented data in the folder named 'augmented data'.

+In this I have updated a the ReLU function for better activation and get better outputs.

 Contributes are welcome!
 <br>Thank you!